Azure/maximo/README.md

 service-binding-operator.v0.8.0   Service Binding Operator   0.8.0     service-binding-operator.v0.7.1   Succeeded
 ```

-#### Installing IBM Catalog Operator
+#### Installing IBM Operator Catalog

-[IBM Catalog Operator](https://) is an index of operators available to automate deployment and maintenance of IBM Software products into Red Hat® OpenShift® clusters.
+The [IBM Operator Catalog](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=access-enabling-operator-catalog) is an index of operators available to automate deployment and maintenance of IBM Software products into Red Hat OpenShift clusters.
 Operators within this catalog have been built following Kubernetes best practices and IBM standards to provide a consistent integrated set of capabilities.

 To install, run the following commands: